-In my family, we do a lot of cooking and baking together, and we want to remodel and add on to our kitchen to accomodate all of this activity.
+In my family, we do a lot of cooking and baking together, and we want to remodel and add on to our kitchen to accommodate all of this activity.
 Do you have any suggestions?

 Good kitchen design features a work triangle, which is a work area defined by the location of the sink, stove, and refrigerator.
 Work triangles are a valuable tool for planning an efficient kitchen for one cook, but may not be enough to create a good design for a kitchen used by more than one cook at the same time.

 When a kitchen is routinely used by multiple people at once, it's a good idea to incorporate work centers into its design.

 Also called work zones, kitchen work centers are areas of a kitchen dedicated to a particular task.
 They are designed to house the equipment and ingredients necessary for that task, and also take into consideration the kind of space and work surfaces best suited to it.
 Common examples of work centers include:

 A Prep Station is the work center where food is prepared and combined prior to being cooked.
 Activities that take place here include washing, cutting, measuring, and mixing ingredients.

 - Be close to the refrigerator and either the kitchen's primary sink or its own sink.

 - Provide storage for items like cutting boards, knives and utensils, and mixing bowls.